About UNDP in Ukraine

 Since 1993 UNDP has assisted the government of Ukraine in developing solutions for the transition from a planned to a market economy and for establishing democratic systems.
 UNDP’s engagement and partnership with national and sub-national institutions has been a catalyst for laws and policies as well as strengthening institutions in preparing the country for deeper global integration.

 In addition to the work at the policy level, UNDP has partnered with national and local authorities, community based organizations, private sector and UN agencies to deliver measurable improvements in people’s lives.
 Working at the community level, UNDP has demonstrated the effectiveness of participatory governance for identification and implementation of local development solutions.
-More than one million people in 2,000 communities and villages have directly benefited from renovated schools, health posts, street lighting, improved heating and water supply systems, employment opportunities for people with disabilities, access to social services and free legal aid.
-Many of these initiatives have significantly contributed to improving energy efficiency.

 Who are the decision makers?